DavisNT/Public-Key-Pins/README.md

 Before using this program (tool) user should be familiar with [Public Key Pinning Extension for HTTP](https://tools.ietf.org/html/draft-ietf-websec-key-pinning) and [HTTP Strict Transport Security (HSTS)](https://tools.ietf.org/html/rfc6797)!
 Incorrect usage (or malfunction) of this program (tool) may lock users out of HTTPS server for time (in seconds) specified in max-age directive of HTTP header _Public-Key-Pins_.
-For use on production systems special precautions (e.g. result validation by manual calculation) are recommended.
+For use on production systems special precautions (e.g. result validation by manual calculation or usage on certificates/CSRs that are generated exactly the same way) are recommended.
-Another, simpler but less safe, precaution is using this calculator on certificates or CSRs that are generated exactly the same way.

 All files contained in this repository can be downloaded (after reading and accepting `LICENSE`) for off-line use of `calculator.html` in web browser.
-File `forge.min.js` can be re-created as specified below (ensuring its integrity), other files are simple enough to be easily audited.
+File `forge.min.js` can be re-created as specified below (ensuring its integrity), other files are clearly readable and simple enough to be easily audited.
+Additionally all files are signed by OpenPGP key (fingerprint: ED9FBB77211D142EAAF8E9C1FA007FA5D26E2AE4) that must be mentioned on https://projects.dm.id.lv/ and GnuPG/PGP keyservers.
+Download of ZIP file is suggested for signature verification, because Git clients may break signatures by converting newlines in signed files.

 It is suggested to use a secure off-line computer for generation of RSA key-pairs, Certificate Signing Requests (CSRs) and Public-Key-Pins.
 It is highly recommended to store backup keys (along with CSRs) in **safe and secure** off-line storage.